msrasys/nnscaler/docs/source/parallel_module.md

 2. `tp`: tensor parallelism + data parallelism.
 It will do tensor parallelism inside a scale unit, and run data parallelism across scale units.
 It has only one configuration:
     - seed: the random seed for choose the partition dimension.
 Default is `1`

 3. `pp`: pipeline parallelism + data parallelism.
 It will do model parallelism inside a scale unit, and run data parallelism across scale units.
-It requires the `use_end2end`  and `use_pipeline` to be true.
-It has no configurations.
+It requires the `use_end2end` be true.
+It has two configurations `pipeline_nmicros` and `pipeline_scheduler`.
+See `hybrid` policy for more details.

 4. `data`: tensor parallelism on batch dimension.
 It has no configurations.

 5. `hybrid`: pipeline parallelism + tensor parallelism + data parallelism.
 It will do model parallelism and tensor parallelism(on 0 dimension) inside a scale unit, and run data parallelism across scale units.
-It requires the `use_end2end`  and `use_pipeline` to be true.
-It has no configurations.
+It requires the `use_end2end` to be true.
+It has the following configurations.
+    - `pipeline_nstages`: the number of stages in the pipeline.
+Default is `plan_ngpus`.
+Optional.
+    - `pipeline_nmicros`: the number of microbatches in the pipeline.
+Required.
+    - `pipeline_scheduler`: the scheduler name for the pipeline.
+Current we support four schedulers in training `1f1b`/`1f1b_plus`/`gpipe`/`chimera_direct` (4 stages pipeline only), and one scheduler in inference `infer_pipe`.
+Default is `1f1b`.
+Optional.

 6. `autodist`: the recommended policy for most cases.
 Currently it only support Adam-like optimizers.
 It will automatically choose the best partition for you by balancing the memory usage and speed.
 It has the following configurations.
     - `update_freq (int)`: the update frequency when training the module.
 Default is 1.
 Optional.